mercadolibre/fury-core-ci/README.md

 ### Branching conventions

-Your branchs must follow a name convention, here's a list of them:
+Your branches must follow a name convention, here's a list of them:

  - `release/.*`: labels PR as **feature** and increase the **major** version